-Parents and guardians are often frustrated because they feel their child needs more speech therapy than what is being provided through the school system.
+Parents and guardians are often frustrated because they feel their child needs more speech therapy than is being provided in the school system.
 The downside is that schools have a strict code that they have to follow when it comes to eligibility.

 Sometimes eligibility depends on whether a child’s test scores are below those for his or her age; other criteria include the relationship between cognitive and language levels.
-Parents should make sure they are aware of the eligibility criteria, as well as the federal, state or local legislation and policies that apply to service delivery in speech and language.
+Parents should make sure they know the eligibility criteria, as well as the federal, state, or local legislation and policies that apply to speech service delivery.

-Even though speech pathologists work in schools, they also work in hospitals, rehabilitation centers, private practices, and university clinics and parents should look into additional help for their child, when needed.
+Even though speech pathologists work in schools, they also work in hospitals, rehabilitation centers, private practices, and university clinics.
+So, parents should look into additional help for their child, when needed.

-In addition to speech therapy, download the Speech Blubs app, where you can find tons of great resources and activities that you can work on with your child.
+In addition to speech therapy, download the Speech Blubs app to find tons of great resources and activities that you can work on with your child.

 Speech Blubs App Helps Your Child Catch up!

 Make sure to download the Speech Blubs app: available in App Store, Google Play Store, and on our website!
 Work on imitation and articulation skills, build vocabulary to express needs, and converse more!
 Set your personalised goals now and start learning.

 Speech Blubs is a learning app for everyone: If you want to work on language development or your child has a speech delay, autism, Down syndrome, hearing loss, tongue tie, cleft palate, or Apraxia – kids find this app very helpful.
 More than 4+ million parents tried the app – see what they have to say about it.